Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8WYNwGDLYNE,417.64,439.88.md

 ### Transcript

-> this coffee stain your first job in the game industry caffeine is definitely my first job in industry it's not my first I interned at Ubisoft before but it's it's it's you know it's really way different to actually work somewhere so this is my first job and I feel like I'm getting real biased I don't want to leave anymore man no yeah I feel like everything after this just downhill
+> this coffee stain your first job in the game industry caffeine is definitely my first job in industry it's not my first I interned at Ubisoft before but it's it's it's you know it's really way different to actually work somewhere so this is my first job and I feel like I'm getting real biased I don't want to leave anymore man no yeah I feel like everything after this just downhill goodbye and thank you for watching this